hiepnguyen034/cartoon_GAN/README.md

 While the dataset used in this repos is cartoon faces, the code can pretty much all kinds of images.

-use `python train.py --img_path=[PATH to training images directory`
+use `python train.py --img_path=[PATH to training images directory]` to train model

-use `python train.py generate_img True` to generate image from random noise
+use `python train.py --generate_img True` to generate image from random noise

+For more options, see `train.py`

 # Example: